Have you heard of going gluten-free?

 Sure you have.
 It’s just about impossible to go out to eat or grocery shopping without seeing this term.
 It’s gained so much momentum over the past few years because society today is finding that they’re running into more and unexplainable health issues which many times leads back to nutrition.
 You’ve seen and heard the term “gluten-free” but what exactly does it mean?
 And what happens inside the body when we eat gluten?!

 How Your Body Reacts to Gluten

-Gluten is the general name of a group of proteins, prolamins, which occur within various grains.
+Gluten is a general name for the proteins found in wheat (wheatberries, durum, emmer, semolina, spelt, farina, & farro), rye, barley and triticale – a cross between wheat and rye.
 It’s what helps give dough its elasticity, shape, and helps it to rise into a tasty loaf of bread.
 However, gluten proteins can be difficult to digest because they are highly resistant to the protease enzymes that break down proteins in your digestive tract.

-These gluten proteins are not being broken down into smaller, more easily used amino acids like your body prefers; they’re being absorbed as larger, partially digested peptides (rather than small individual amino acids).
-Additionally, these gluten proteins react with an enzyme called transglutaminase that, in Celiac patients only, triggers an autoimmune response, due to a gene mutation in these patients.
+During the digestion process, these gluten proteins are not being broken down into smaller, more easily used amino acids as your body would prefer; they’re being absorbed as larger, partially digested peptides (rather than small individual amino acids).
+Additionally, gluten proteins react with an enzyme called transglutaminase that, in Celiac patients only, triggers an autoimmune response, due to a gene mutation in these patients.

 Medical Conditions Requiring a Gluten-Free Diet